EcoJulia/Diversity.jl/README.md

 function jaccard(proportions::Matrix)
 ```

-We have also developed generalised version of the richness, Shannon
+We have also developed generalised version of these that relate to our
-and Simpson measures that relate to our general measures of alpha,
+general measures of alpha, beta and gamma diversity at sub-community
-beta and gamma diversity at sub-community and ecosystem measures.
-They
+and ecosystem measures.
+The generalisations of the richness, Shannon
-are the only standard measures whose sub-community components sum
+and Simpson are the only standard measures we are aware of whose
-directly to the corresponding ecosystem measure (although note that
+sub-community components sum directly to the corresponding ecosystem
-Simpson's index decreases for increased diversity, so small components
+measure (although note that Simpson's index decreases for increased
-are more diverse):
+diversity, so small components are more diverse):

 ```julia
 ## generalisedrichness () - Calculate a generalised version of richness